guoyang-weng/apr-via-llm-metastrategy/README.md

 ```

 ## Reproduce Paper Experiments
-You can reproduce the experiments from our paper by running `py scripts/codefixer/bfs.py`.
+You can reproduce the experiments from our paper by running `py scripts/codefixer/bfs.py` which calls `run.py` file.

 ## Citation & Contact
 If you find the Code Fixer Task of Tree of Thoughts useful or interesting, please consider citing our paper and starring this repository.
 Your support is greatly appreciated!